 One of the strengths of this measure is its ability to contrast the characteristics of the LER population with those in the low income and low wealth quintiles.

 Analysis of low economic resource households is also available in the Household Economic Wellbeing 'Fact sheet 3.
-Low economic resource households' and the feature article 'Low Economic Resource Households' in the publication Household Income and Income Distribution, Australia, 2011–12 (cat. no. 6523.0).
-The 2015–16 SIH LER data will be released with the imputed rent estimates available in late 2017.
+Low economic resource household' and the feature article 'Low Economic Resource Households' in the publication Household Income and Income Distribution, Australia, 2011–12 (cat. no. 6523.0).